-Jumpstart is an all-in-one diversity recruiting platform that helps businesses effectively hire diverse teams.
+Canvas is an all-in-one diversity recruiting platform that helps businesses effectively hire diverse teams.

 Today, we’re helping to evolve the recruitment ecosystem at the top of the funnel by assisting recruiters in driving more equitable opportunities to candidates from underrepresented groups.
 And, we aim to be the go-to place for talent CRM and source for the top talent of all backgrounds.

 But, it’s clear we have more work to do.
 Despite recruiters’ efforts to increase the diversity of their pipelines, hiring outcomes still tend to favor candidates from majority groups.
-Jumpstart has a role to play in changing the recruitment landscape, and we're just getting started.
+Canvas has a role to play in changing the recruitment landscape, and we're just getting started.
 The first step to solving a problem is knowing where you are.

 We imagine a world where anyone's dream job is within reach.
-That’s why Jumpstart partners with companies committed to broadening the opportunity landscape and viewing talent of all backgrounds—not just for what they have done, but for what they can do.
+That’s why Canvas partners with companies committed to broadening the opportunity landscape and viewing talent of all backgrounds—not just for what they have done, but for what they can do.

 And while the data is promising, we have a long way to go.
 Join us.